travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 ## Overview

-Our goal is to create a Azure pipeline process to build docs (and run other tasks) automatically upon check in of code.
-To do this, we need to look into Devops.
+Our goal is to create a Azure pipeline process to build docs (and run other tasks) automatically upon check-in of code.
+To do this, we turn to *devops*.
 The term is a composed of the terms development (Dev) and operations (Ops) and represents a new way of thinking about development and operation processes as tightly connected together.
-For more information, see [What is DevOps?][devops-def] In particular, we'll be using Azure Devops, which contains ways to implement continuous integration (CI) and continuous delivery (CD) processes using a *pipeline*.
+For more information, see [What is DevOps?][devops-def] In particular, we'll be using Azure Devops, which provides ways to implement continuous integration (CI) and continuous delivery (CD) processes using a *pipeline*.
 A pipeline in its simplest sense is a series of tasks you want to run.
 In our case, we want to compile code, optionally run any tests like checking quality, and create documentation with [DocFx][docfx].

 Our desired authoring / developer flow is:

-1. Code or author.
+1. Code or author content.

 2. Check in changes.